Debate On ICE Protests, Immigration, And Israel vs Iran!

 And for us to preserve that identity, certain demographics have to be met.

-You know, you could look at London where the knife crime is rampant, you could look at Toronto, where you don't even know if you're in Canada anymore or India.
+You could look at Toronto, where you don't even know if you're in Canada anymore in India.

-You can look at France, which is, you know, overrun by North African refugees, and there's crime rampant in the streets.
+You can look at France, which is, you know, overrun by North African refugees and there's crime rampant in the streets.

-So um, you look at any of these blue cities in America that have been getting burned down during these riots.
+So you look at any of these blue cities in America that have been getting burned down during these riots.

-And I don't want to cut you off, but that's exactly why I'm asking this question because these people, they want to blame crime on like the boogeyman.
+And I don't want to cut you off, but that's exactly why I'm asking this question because these people they want to blame crime on like the boogeyman.

 You feel me?